-Our analysis suggests at least two avenues for future research.
+Our analysis suggests at least three avenues for future research.
 First, to assess the likely empirical relevance of our results, we disciplined the theory with the best available evidence on consumer behavior, the slope of the Phillips curve, and the policy reaction.
 A more direct, less theory-based, empirical test could compare the dynamic causal effects of equally large but differentially financed changes in government spending, using the standard macroeconometric toolkit on identified shocks (e.g., Ramey, 2016).
 Second, our analysis here has been entirely positive, not normative.
 Within our model, if the economy starts at an efficient steady-state, a fiscal stimulus is never optimal-it only reduces welfare by pushing output above its first-best level and generating socially undesirable inflation.
 The question of how to structure or finance the optimal stimulus is then moot.
 When instead the economy is depressed (output is inefficiently low), a fiscal stimulus becomes desirable, and the question of how to finance it becomes relevant.
+Third, our results suggest that, because of the tax base channel, the inflationary pressures of unfunded deficits may be significantly lower than those predicted by the simple textbook FTPL arithmetic (e.g., Cochrane, 2023).
+We explore the implications of our analysis for inflation in ongoing work (Angeletos et al., 2024b).